laroche/tastyworks-pnl/README.md

   is best to resolve issues.
 - One check is to look at the computed value of "account cash balance" from this script and compare it to the official value "Cash Balance" from Tastyworks at <https://manage.tastyworks.com/#/accounts/balances>.
+- The output-csv file should have the same amount of lines as the input csv.
+The resulting output is just an enriched form of the input.
+Please verify all summary output by computing it again from the output-csv file yourself.

 Currency gains in German tax law